asimwe1/rust_chatapp/site/guide/fairings.md

 ## Overview

-_Fairing_ is a name we give to types that implements the [`Fairing`] trait.
-Fairings hook into the request cycle of Rocket, receiving callbacks for events such as incoming requests.
-Rocket passes information about the event to the fairing, and the fairing can do what it wants with the information.
+Any type that implements the [`Fairing`] trait is a _fairing_.
+Fairings hook into Rocket's request lifecycle, receiving callbacks for events such as incoming requests and outgoing responses.
+Rocket passes information about these event to the fairing, and the fairing can do what it wants with the information.
 This includes rewriting data when applicable, recording information about the event or data, or doing nothing at all.

-Fairings are a lot like the middleware in other frameworks but with a few key
+Rocket’s fairings are a lot like middleware from other frameworks, but they bear a few key distinctions:
-distinctions:

   * Fairings **cannot** terminate or respond to an incoming request directly.
   * Fairings **cannot** inject arbitrary, non-request data into a request.